Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: System Model and Problem Formulation

 \subsection{Problem Decomposition}

 Problem $(\mathbf{P1})$ poses significant challenges due to its mixed-integer non-convex nature.
-First, the objective function involves complex coupling between trajectory variables $\boldsymbol{l}^{\text{A}}_n[t]$ and beamforming vectors $\mathbf{w}_{n,k}[t]$ through the non-linear rate expression.
-Second, and more critically, the user association set $\mathcal{K}_n[t]$ is a discontinuous function of the UAV locations, making the objective function non-differentiable.
-To make the problem tractable, we leverage the timescale separation between the rapid fluctuations of small-scale fading channels (milliseconds) and the relatively slow mechanical mobility of UAVs (seconds).
-Based on this characteristic, we decompose $(\mathbf{P1})$ into two hierarchical subproblems: an inner-loop instantaneous beamforming optimization $(\mathbf{P2.1})$ and an outer-loop long-term trajectory planning $(\mathbf{P2.2})$.
-The overall proposed solution framework is illustrated in Fig. \ref{fig:framework}.
+The complex coupling between trajectory variables $\boldsymbol{l}^{\text{A}}_n[t]$ and beamforming vectors $\mathbf{w}_{n,k}[t]$, combined with the position-dependent user association $\mathcal{K}_n[t]$ determined via a nearest-neighbor rule, introduces discontinuities with respect to $\boldsymbol{l}^{\text{A}}_n[t]$.
+This makes the objective function non-differentiable and difficult to optimize using standard gradient methods.
+To address this, we exploit the inherent timescale separation between millisecond-level channel variations and second-level UAV mobility.
+Consequently, we decompose $(\mathbf{P1})$ into two hierarchical subproblems: an inner-loop instantaneous beamforming optimization $(\mathbf{P2.1})$ and an outer-loop long-term trajectory planning $(\mathbf{P2.2})$.
+The overall proposed solution framework is illustrated in Fig. \ref{framework}.